CodeBeast357/downdrag/README.md

 ## model

-The harvested information if first structured by those main fields:
+The harvested information is first structured by those main fields:

 - itemindex
 - source